rst/rst.github.com/tut_sections/_posts/2000-01-01-orm_basics.md

 title: Database basics
 summary: How to set up data storage for a simple list in less than two dozen lines of code
 ---

+To recapitulate the [introduction](/tutorial.html), what we're trying to do initially is show how Positronic Net lets you write a simple, but usable, to-do list app in about fifty lines of code.
+We'll be storing the list items in a sqlite database; initially, they'll just have an ID and a textual description.
+(We'll be adding more later.)

+Let's get started.

 ## Data representation.

 As is conventional in Android, we're going to ultimately be storing